acbsp/bonafide.guru/en/contents.rst

 really *apasampradaya*?
 To follow *acharya*'s ajna?

-Sri Bannanje Govind\ *acarya*: Is it *apasampradaya* means here in other sampradayas, particularly in the *vaishnava sampradaya* or the *madhva mutts*, their *mantra diksha* is to be taken by a living guru.
+Sri Bannanje Govind\ *acarya*: Is it *apasampradaya* means here in other sampradayas, particularly in the *Vaiṣṇava sampradaya* or the *madhva mutts*, their *mantra diksha* is to be taken by a living guru.
 It is a tradition.
 Strictly speaking, *diksha* even here when a swami gives *mantra* or upadesha to a disciple, the inner concept is that the living